 You need to get enough knowledge to start and then continue to get more understanding for implementation—one knowledge area in lean construction in system thinking.
 System thinking is a way of viewing a project from a broader perspective in construction.
 It means looking at the overall project rather than specific activities.
 It is uncommon in construction, but it puts things in order.
 Introductory production management courses also focus on productivity at the point of system performance.

-Every construction project hits a crisis.
+Problems are abundant in construction; thus, finding one should be easy.
 The focus here should be on leveraging the situation to show people the need for change and introducing lean.
-Problems are abundant in construction; thus, finding one should be easy.

 Lean is a systems approach, and finding opportunities and bottlenecks on the projects reveals further inadequacies.
-It would help if you kept the bigger picture in mind but focus on the daily implementation of tasks until the changing culture takes root.
+It would help if you kept the bigger picture in mind but focused on implementing tasks until culture changes.

 The value stream in construction involves many organizations and parties, and for proper implementation, all parties should be considered.